javascript-tutorial/en.javascript.info/1-js/02-first-steps/02-structure/article.md

 Here JavaScript interprets the line break as an "implicit" semicolon.
 That's also called an [automatic semicolon insertion](https://tc39.github.io/ecma262/#sec-automatic-semicolon-insertion).

-**In most cases a newline implies a simicolon.
+**In most cases a newline implies a semicolon.
 But "in most cases" does not mean "always"!**

 There are cases when a newline does not mean a semicolon, for example: